 Plus, it fit in perfectly with my holiday decor this year!
 You can spot it in our full Christmas Home Tour (my first ever home tour!).

 Alright, here’s the video, friends!
 Tutorial text is all below this :)

 Plus, since I’d been practicing the word ‘Noel’ with my printable practice sheet from a few weeks back, I was all set to free-hand this baby.
-You can totally sketch yours out with a pencil first.
+You can totally sketch yours out with a pencil first before you letter on wood with your markers.
 But I’m much too lazy.

 The magic pen?
 Montana Markers!
 I use the 2mm and ordered mine online BUT noticed the last time I was in Michaels that they fiiinally started stocking these babies.
 Why these over something else?
 They’re totally opaque.
 That means you can’t see the 100 little strokes you made to fake one big brush stroke when you letter on wood… or anything else.
 Which is pretty amazing.
 And you don’t have to go over and over to get a clean look- one pass is really all it takes.

 The big thing to pay attention to when you’re faux lettering is spacing.
 Give more room than you thing you’ll need to each line since you’ll be adding in the thick downstrokes after.
 The other big tip I think makes a huge difference is smoothing your skinny lines out afterwards. this makes them a bit thicker and I think blends them with the thick downstrokes 100x better!